teaguestockwell/react-icon-cloud/README.md

 ## Getting Started

-To get a local copy up and running follow these simple steps.
+To get a local copy up and running follow these simple steps or see the [Code Sandbox](https://codesandbox.io/s/react-icon-cloud-1xr9h).

 ```sh